Irreducible Constraints on Hadronically Interacting Sub-GeV Dark Matter: Vector Operator

 in the limit $m_\chi \ll m_{\pi^0}$.
 The upper bound on the branching ratio of $\pi^0 \to \gamma\nu \bar{\nu}$~\cite{NA62:2019meo} excludes the olive-green shaded regions in \cref{fig:Vectorcouplingfigs}.
 The upper boundary of these regions corresponds to $\Lambda = m_{\pi^0}$, since beyond this line the EFT description becomes invalid.
 Of course, in a model that includes the light mediator, this region of parameter space is expected to be excluded, with the mediator produced on-shell in the $\pi^0$ decay.

 In each panel, we also present the leading constraints from structure formation~\cite{Rogers:2021byl} in blue and direct-detection searches using the Migdal effect~\cite{DAMIC-M:2025luv,SENSEI:2023zdf,PandaX:2023xgl} in light-green.
+(As discussed in Ref.~\cite{Diamond:2023fsm}, there are also comparable direct detection constraints from loop-induced scattering with electrons.)
 Note that our constraints from BBN and, in particular, the irreducible DM abundance exceed the existing astrophysical and direct detection bounds by more than 10 orders of magnitude in $\sigma^{\chi N}_{\rm SI}$ for low DM masses.